rust-lang/rfcs/text/3502-cargo-script.md

 A default implementation ensures people will use it.
-For example, `clap` received an issue with a reproduction case using a `cargo-play` script that went unused because it just wasn't worth installing yet another, unknown tool.
+For example, `clap` received an issue with a reproduction case using a `cargo-play` script that went unused because it just wasn't worth installing yet another, unknown tool, and it was unclear if it was interoperable with `rust-script`.

 This also improves the overall experience as you do not need the third-party command to replicate support for every potential feature including: